mlmsmith/Domain-specific-language-for-the-scraping-modification-and-graphical-representation-of-web-data-/README.md

 # A domain specific query language for the scraping, modification and graphical representation of web data

-## The purpose of this project was to create a means of reducing the complexity and implementation time of coding custom web scraping classes from scratch, as well the manipulation of data and visualisation generation post scraping.
-This was done by providing a layer of abstraction over Scrapy spider classes and classes utilising pandas and matplotlib in the form of a domain specific language which followed a syntax similar to that of SQL.
+## The purpose of this project was to create a way to reduce the complexity and implementation time of coding custom web scraping classes from scratch.
+This was done by providing a layer of abstraction over Scrapy spider classes in the form of a domain specific language which followed a syntax similar to that of SQL.
+Data manipulation and graphical representation functionality was also implemented.

 ### A high level overview of the program:
 ![Screenshot 2023-02-20 at 17 50 28](https://user-images.githubusercontent.com/57990458/220173217-ede01020-9237-4de6-801a-43257fb154b5.png)